charlesm93/charlesm93.github.io/_pages/library.md

 Here are some helpful places to start at:

 * **A Conceptual Introduction to Hamiltonian Monte Carlo** by Michael Betancourt [[link](https://arxiv.org/abs/1701.02434)]
 * **Automatic differentiation in machine learning: a survey** by Atilim G. Baydin et al. [[link](https://arxiv.org/abs/1502.05767)] *This is a great introduction, in part because it compares automatic differentiation to other methods to compute derivatives.
-Note: I myself wrote a review on the topic, whith a focus on the efficient implementation of autodiff.
-You may find a preprint on the research page.*
+Note: I myself wrote a review on the topic, which focuses on the efficient implementation of autodiff.
+You may find the article on the research page.*
 * **The Stan Math Library: Reverse-Mode Automatic Differentiation in C++** by Bob Carpenter et al.[[link](https://arxiv.org/abs/1509.07164)] *This really gets into the details of how autodiff is implemented in Stan.
 Very enlightning but very dense read.*
 * **Numerical Recipes: the art of scientific computing** by William H. Press. *An old book, which I took from an uncle's library.
 Very handy.*

-### Mathematical statistics
+### Textbooks

+A classic for Bayesian analysis with a rather pragmatic discussion of the topic.

+* **Bayesian Data Analysis** by Andrew Gelman et al.

-Here are some great books with a proper mathematical treatment of statistics.
+Here are some  books with a mathematical treatment of statistics.

 * **Statistical Inference** by George Casella and Roger Berger.
 * **Theoretical Statistics** by Robert Keener. *Note: more advanced than the previous.
 PhD level.*